Lokomotiv Yaroslavl plane crash: Accident

 On 7 September 2011, the weather at Tunoshna Airport was good, with light winds, good visibility and a temperature of 18 °C. The Yak-42, registered as RA-42434, entered Runway 05/23 at taxiway 5, located 300 m from the runway threshold.
 Runway 05/23 was 3000 m long, leaving 2700 m for the take-off run.
 After the aircraft was cleared for take-off, it accelerated to an estimated 230 km/h but failed to lift off.
 The Yak-42 ran off past the end of the runway for 400 m before lifting off.
-The left wing then struck an antenna mast located about 450 m from the end of the runway, without climbing more than an estimated 6 m from the ground.
+The left wing tip then struck an antenna mast located about 450 m from the end of the runway, and rapidly climbed to an altitude of 20° nose-up, reaching a height of 5-6 m from the ground.

-After the damage caused by the wingtip's impact with the mast, the aircraft veered left and crashed on the riverbank of the Tunoshonka River, 200 m from where it joins the Volga, losing its tail assembly on impact while the front part of the jet disintegrated.
+Following the aircraft’s impact with the mast, it veered left and crashed on the riverbank of the Tunoshonka River, 200 m from where it joins the Volga, losing its tail assembly on impact while the front part of the jet disintegrated.
 The tail section came to rest in the water, while the rest of the fuselage ended up on dry land.
 The location of the wreckage was approximately 2 km from the end of the runway.

 Witness reports described the aircraft as "bursting into flames" after hitting the mast.
 Another witness report described the engines as going silent seconds before the crash.
 Yet another report indicated that the aircraft hit trees before it crashed.
-A security surveillance camera mounted on the mast recorded the approach of the Yak-42 at high speed, running off the end of the runway, only metres above the ground, with the nose pulling up seconds before impacting the mast.
 Debris from the aircraft was found just past the mast site, continuing from that point to the crash site.
 The crew did not report any technical problems to air traffic control.
+The plane's left wing struck the mast when it struggled to become airborne.